Radio Dabanga: Audience

 Radio Dabanga radio broadcasts reach 2.3 million individual listeners per day (the population of Sudan is around 40 million) according to a listener survey conducted in 2009.
 The survey was held among 1,582 respondents over the age of 18 in cities, towns, and Darfur’s refugee camps.
 The satellite TV channel is watched by an average of 1 million people per day in Greater Khartoum.
 Overall, the 2009 survey and spot checks in Khartoum revealed that Radio Dabanga reaches 6.5 million people per week via shortwave radio and satellite TV.
 More information about the online audience of Radio Dabanga is presented in an infographic on their website.

 Supporters

-Radio Dabanga is conceived, operated and facilitated by the Dutch NGO Free Press Unlimited in the Netherlands.
-It was founded in 2008 by a coalition of Sudanese journalists, a number of international NGOs and the movers behind the Dutch campaign ‘Tot Zover Darfur’, including Stichting Vluchteling, Pax for Peace and Stichting Doen.
+Radio Dabanga was founded in 2008 by a coalition of Sudanese journalists, a number of international NGOs and the movers behind the Dutch campaign ‘Tot Zover Darfur’, including Stichting Vluchteling, Pax for Peace and Stichting Doen.